-All mortgage borrowers are jointly and severally liable for the upkeep of the mortgage payments.
-If one of the party stops paying then all have to make up for the shortfall to prevent possible mortgage arrears.
-It’s important to stop this dilemma as early as possible as falling into arrears could possibly stop you from getting another mortgage in the future.
-The best way to view your mortgage situation is to view it as you don’t own 50% of a property, you own 100% of it jointly.
+This is why it’s important to try to keep up with this as early as possible.
+Falling into areas could affect you negatively when it comes to getting another mortgage in the future.
+A good way to look at your mortgage situation is to see it as you don’t own 50% of a property, you own 100% of it jointly.

 In the case where things don’t go the way you intended them to, like a disagreement with your co-owners, or a separation of a marriage/relationship, this could result in you removing others from your mortgage, or removing yourself from their mortgage.

 If you are in this situation, it can be helpful to speak to an expert specialist Mortgage Advisor in Derby who can explore your option for you.
 For further information regarding divorce and mortgage, take a look at our “divorce & separation mortgage advice” article.

 Date Last Edited - 21/06/2022